-A series of free concerts given by leading University instrumentalists
+A series of concerts given by leading University instrumentalists

 The Madingley Concerts take place at Madingley Hall, home of the University of Cambridge Institute of Continuing Education (ICE).
 The concerts complement the Madingley Lecture series, and are designed to showcase new student work alongside more traditional repertoire.

 Capability Sounds: A Musical Celebration of Lancelot Brown

 Venue: Madingley Hall, Madingley, CB23 8AQ

 A special concert to celebrate the 300th anniversary of the birth of ‘Capability’ Brown, England’s ‘Shakespeare of Gardening’.
 Francesca Barritt (violin), Joy Lisney (cello) and Matthew Schellhorn (piano) will perform music by Mozart, Haydn, Linley, Boyce and Cambridge-based composer Jeremy Thurlow.